IPG-Automotive-UK/infofile-utils/README.md

 const infofile = require("@ipguk/infofile-reader-and-writer");

-// get the absolute path to the infofile const infofilePath = C:\infofiles\infofile
+// get the absolute path to the infofile const file = C:\infofiles\infofile

-// set the text value for the key "Description" to ["This is a description", "This is a description on a second line"] status = infofile.setText({infofilePath, keyValues:{key: "Description", value: ["This is a description", "This is a description on a second line"]}});
+// set the text value for the keys "Description" to ["This is a description", "This is a description on a second line"] status = infofile.setText({file, values:{keys: "Description", value: ["This is a description", "This is a description on a second line"]}});

 // console.log the status, returns 0 if successful, -1 if not
 console.log(status)